Are insurance bills burning a hole in your back pocket in 2025? If so, you're not alone.

 Source: Quashed.
 Actual costs will vary depending on the insurer, policy coverage, excess levels, and individual risk factors such as age, location, and driving history.

-According to Quashed CEO Justin Lim, it boils down to risk.
-'In densely populated cities like Auckland, where vehicle numbers have been increasing, there’s a higher likelihood of accidents, and this is reflected in car insurance premiums,' explains Lim.
-He adds, 'Areas with high rates of car theft or vandalism also face higher costs.
-Finally, natural disasters like floods, force insurers to adjust premiums to manage these risks more effectively.’
+According to Quashed CEO Justin Lim, it comes down to risk.
+"In densely populated cities like Auckland, where vehicle numbers have been increasing, there’s a higher likelihood of accidents, and this is reflected in car insurance premiums," explains Lim.
+He adds, "Areas with high rates of car theft or vandalism also face higher costs.
+Finally, natural disasters like floods, force insurers to adjust premiums to manage these risks more effectively."

 Got questions?
 Be sure to check out our Car Insurance FAQs at the end of the blog.

-For Kiwi drivers, the takeaway is simple—exploring different policies can help you find a plan that best suits your needs and budget.
+For Kiwi car owners, the takeaway is simple—exploring different policies can help you find the most affordable policy that is right for you and your budget.

 Year Ended | Yearly Difference ($) | Year-on-Year Increase % |